adrianchen8662/StockTracker/README.md

 StockName varchar(100) - name of the stock
 Ticker varchar(10) - ticker of the stock
 HoldLength varchar(5) - time for speculation(short/long)
-BuyType varchar(10) - share, CallOption, PutOption NOT IMPLEMENTED RIGHT NOW BECAUSE I DONT HAVE ANY OPTIONS NOR DO I KNOW HOW TO TRADE THEM
 PriceBought decimal(5,2) - price per share that it was bought at SharesBought decimal(6,6) - amount of shares bought(partial included) DateBought date - date bought